bingyil/Advanced_Machine_Learning_Projects_Series/README.md

 ## Spam Detection

-Implementing ada boost from the scratch to classify spam and perform comparisons between ada boost and gradient boosting tree.
+Implemente ada boost from the scratch to classify spam and perform comparisons between ada boost and gradient boosting tree.

-## MNIST_Neural_Net
+## Digit Recognition

-Pytorch Vanilla version of neural network using MNIST dataset
+Predict the digit 0 to 9 being drawn by building and tuning Neural Networks using Pytorch.

 ## IMDB Sentiment Analysis